openshift/enhancements/enhancements/local-storage/kubesan-csi-driver-integration-into-lvms.md

   - New deviceClasses with the shared policy should be able to be added to existing LVMClusters without affecting existing deviceClasses.

 - **Downgrade**:
   - Allow safe downgrades by maintaining backward compatibility.
 Downgrading from a kubesan enabled version to a purely topolvm enabled version should be a no-break operation for the topolvm part.
-For the kubesan part, the operator should ensure that the shared VGs can be cleaned up manually
+For the kubesan part, the operator should ensure that the shared VGs can be cleaned up manually in case of failure.
   - Provide rollback mechanisms and detailed instructions to revert to previous versions.
 Ensure that downgrades do not result in data loss or service interruptions.
-    The operator should ensure that the shared VGs can be cleaned up manually.
+    The operator should ensure that the shared VGs can be cleaned up manually. (more details on rollback routines are in the design details section)
   - Ensure that downgrades do not result in data loss or service interruptions.
 The operator should ensure that the shared VGs can be cleaned up without data loss on other device classes.

 ## Version Skew Strategy